Elevated Brownies Recipe | Download for FREE!

 Where Can I Find Cannabutter Near Me?

 Do you want to use cannabutter in your next recipe without making it yourself?
+First, get your medical marijuana card!

-First, get your medical marijuana card.
 Then, search the online menus of your local dispensaries for cannabutter or canna-oil.
 Some dispensaries sell these types of products while others do not.

 How Do You Dose Edibles?

+When baking with cannabis, the potency of the edibles you make can vary depending on the weed you used, the temperatures throughout infusion, and other factors.
 It’s always best to start low and go slow.
 The effects of edibles take at least 30 minutes to set in, and they last longer than your average high.

-If you’re aware of the amount of cannabis (milligrams) in your edibles, here’s our edibles dosing guide.
+If you’re aware of the amount of raw cannabis (milligrams) in your edibles, here’s our edibles dosing guide.

 Why don’t edibles work for me?
 Some reasons include body size and tolerance, rapid drug metabolization, and digestive issues.